 In training, this is something that you want your listeners to avoid doing.
 If this is how people attempt to acquire new information, they will not expand their model of the world, they will only reinforce their pre-existing conceptions.

-Most NLP practitioners will already be aware of the linguistic structures of these, but for a complex equivalence to be represented on a sensory level we can presuppose that because the two items have differing content (left hemisphere) the relationship between the person to the items will be the same (analogue – right hemisphere); thus they will be codified with the same submodalities.
+Most NLP practitioners will already be aware of the linguistic structures of these, but for a complex equivalence to be represented on a sensory level, we can presuppose that because the two items have differing content (left hemisphere), the relationship between the person and the items will be the same (analogue – right hemisphere); thus they will be codified with the same submodalities.

-One client that consulted me was having difficulty in many areas of his life the recurring theme with the relationships he formed was that he tried to create the same relationship with differing people.
-For example, he regarded his employees as his “family” and treated his employees the same way as he would his own children or spouse.
+One client that consulted me was having difficulty in many areas of his life.
+The recurring theme with the relationships he formed was that he tried to create the same relationship with differing people.
+For example, he regarded his employees as his “family” and treated them the same way he would his own children or spouse.
 The converse of this was also true, in that he would treat his real family in the same way.
-The relationships he tried to build were incongruent with the context in which the relationships were forged and this man found that very few people held him with the respect he had intended to achieve.
+The relationships he tried to build were incongruent with the context in which the relationships were forged, and this man found that very few people held him with the respect he had intended to achieve.
 Yet he remained confused, since to “treat everyone the same way” was a criterion he held high.

 “Who are you?” he said.